Casualty series 18: Cast

 The eighteenth series of Casualty features a cast of characters working for the NHS within the emergency department of Holby City Hospital and the Holby Ambulance Service.
 Twelve cast members from the previous series reprise their roles in this series.
 Original cast member Derek Thompson continues his role as Charlie Fairhead, a clinical nurse specialist.
 Having joined in the fourth series, Ian Bleasdale stars as Josh Griffiths, the operational duty manager at Holby Ambulance Service.
 Simon MacCorkindale plays Harry Harper, a consultant in emergency medicine and the department's clinical director.
 Christine Stephen-Daly portrays Lara Stone, an acting registrar, and Christopher Colquhoun appears as registrar Simon Kaminski.
 Louise Brealey and Zita Sattar feature as Roxy Bird and Anna Paul, both staff nurses.
 Kwame Kwei-Armah, Martina Laird and Matthew Wait play paramedics Finlay Newton, Comfort Jones and Luke Warren, respectively.
 Kelly Harrison portrays Nikki Marshall, an ambulance technician, and Sarah Manners appears as Bex Reynolds, a receptionist.

 Actress Suzanne Packer joined the cast in episode one as Tess Bateman, an emergency nurse practitioner.
 She is billed as "a traditionalist [who] is keen to maintain the standards she was taught at nursing college".
 The character and Packer's casting details were announced on 24 April 2003.
-Tess' introduction reflected the rise in nurse practitioners being hired in NHS hospitals.
+Tess's introduction reflected the rise in nurse practitioners being hired in NHS hospitals.
 For the role, Packer relocated from New York City to Cardiff, where her family are based.
-Louis Emerick was cast in a recurring role as Tess' fireman husband Mike Bateman.
+Louis Emerick was cast in a recurring role as Tess's fireman husband Mike Bateman.
 His casting was announced on 17 June 2003 and he was initially hired for four episodes.
 The pair previously portrayed a married couple on Brookside, and also worked together in the play Playboy of the West Indies in 1985.
 The actors were excited to work with each other again and Packer felt their history aided their on-screen connection.
 Maxwell Caulfield was cast as Jim Brodie, a consultant paediatrician.
 He is characterised as a womaniser with an "air of transatlantic glamour and smooth maturity".
 James Redmond also joined the show as Abs Denham, a mental health nurse who is billed as charming yet "a bit of an oddball".
 Redmond explained that Abs is "fascinated" by people with mental health issues and wants to "champion mental health", becoming frustrated by its stigma.
 He added that Abs is unafraid of the hierarchy and will challenge anybody else's views.
 Redmond relocated to his hometown of Bristol for the role, but found moving into his family home challenging.